Russian missile strikes pound Ukraine, knocking out power and putting entire country under air-raid alarm - KTVZ

 “Unfortunately, we already see that they (Russians) are striking at the generating facilities again, trying to cut off our nuclear and thermal power plants, to damage additional key energy hubs, focusing their attacks on these facilities,” Kharchenko said.
 “I urge Ukrainians to understand that the situation is difficult, I urge them to be as prepared as possible for the fact that there will be no quick improvement in the situation with electricity.”

 Ukraine’s Air Force said Russia pounded the country with at least 60 missiles, launching cruise missiles from its fleet in the Black Sea, and, for the first time, from Tu-95 strategic bombers at the Engels air base, on the Volga River in southern Russia.
-The base, which is home to Russia’s long-range, nuclear-capable bombers, was targeted in a drone attack last week, according to the Kremlin, slightly damaging two planes.
+The base, which is home to Russia’s long-range, nuclear-capable bombers, was targeted in a drone attack in early December, according to the Kremlin, slightly damaging two planes.

 “The enemy wanted to massively disperse the attention of air defense,” a spokesman for the air force, Yurii Ihnat, said.